Chinese lessor orders ARJ-21 jets in $2.3 billion deal

 CALC has 70 Airbus (AIR.PA) and Boeing (BA.N) aircraft and says that it has another 103 Airbus planes on order, allowing it to expand its fleet to 173 aircraft by 2022.

-In a separate statement, Comac said it had also received another order for 30 ARJ-21 jets from AVIC Leasing, a subsidiary of Aviation Industry Corporation of China.
-It did not disclose the value of the deal.

-The orders are a boost for the ARJ-21, which is more than 10 years behind its original schedule and had its first commercial flight with Chengdu Airlines in end-June.
+The deal is a boost for the ARJ-21, which is more than 10 years behind its original schedule and had its first commercial flight with Chengdu Airlines in end-June.

 It competes with similar small passenger jets produced by Brazil's Embraer SA (EMBR3.SA), Canada's Bombardier Inc (BBDb.TO) and the Russian Sukhoi Superjet.